maialsh/ORCA/ARCHITECTURE_README.md

-# BinSleuth Architecture Documentation
+# ORCA Architecture Documentation

 ## Overview

-BinSleuth is a sophisticated multi-agentic binary analysis framework that leverages Large Language Models (LLMs) and advanced static analysis techniques to provide comprehensive binary analysis capabilities.
+ORCA is a sophisticated multi-agentic binary analysis framework that leverages Large Language Models (LLMs) and advanced static analysis techniques to provide comprehensive binary analysis capabilities.
 The system is built around a workflow-driven architecture using LangGraph for orchestrating multiple specialized analysis agents.

 ## Core Architecture

-### 1. Multi-Agentic Workflow System
+### Workflow Orchestration

-The heart of BinSleuth is implemented in `workflow.py`, which defines a LangGraph-based state machine that orchestrates multiple specialized agents:
+The heart of ORCA is implemented in `workflow.py`, which defines a LangGraph-based state machine that orchestrates multiple specialized agents:

 ```
 ┌─────────────────┐    ┌─────────────────┐    ┌─────────────────┐